raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/1. Spring Core/4. Bean Lifecycle and Bean Scopes/README.md

 - **Custom Lifecycle Management**: When built-in scopes do not fit the application's requirements.
 - **Complex State Management**: Managing bean states that require custom logic beyond standard scopes.
 - **Multi-Tenant Applications**: Implementing scopes to manage beans differently for each tenant.

-### Summary

-- The Bean Life Cycle in Spring involves the creation, initialization, usage, and destruction of beans.
-It can be customized through initialization and destruction methods, and is influenced by the bean's scope.
-Understanding the lifecycle helps manage resources effectively and perform necessary setup and teardown operations.

-- Bean scopes in Spring define the lifecycle and visibility of beans, with options for singleton (one instance per application), prototype (new instance per request), request (new instance per HTTP request), session (new instance per HTTP session), and global session (new instance per global session in portlet applications).

-- Custom bean scopes in Spring allow for advanced lifecycle and visibility management of beans beyond the built-in scopes.
-By implementing the `Scope` interface and registering it with the Spring container, you can define and use scopes tailored to specific application needs.

 ### Questions